braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/sdk_integration/android.md

 1. In the Unity Editor, open the Braze Configuration Settings by navigating to Braze > Braze Configuration.
 2. Check the "Automate Unity Android Integration" box.
-3. In the "Braze API Key" field, input your application's API key from the Braze Dashboard.
+3. In the "Braze API Key" field, input your application's API key from the Braze dashboard.

 >  Your Braze API key can be found within the **Settings** page of the Braze dashboard.
 To find out your specific cluster or endpoint, please ask your Customer Success Manager or [open a support ticket]({{site.baseurl}}/support_contact/).